JanaSperschneider/EffectorGeneP/README.md

 To get `EffectorGeneP` to work on your local machine, follow these steps:

-Step 1.
+**Step 1**.
 Download the latest release from this github repo (e.g. EffectorGeneP_1.0.0.zip) or alternatively you can clone the github repo (git clone https://github.com/JanaSperschneider/EffectorGeneP.git).

 Unpack `EffectorGeneP` in your desired location if you downloaded a release:
 ```